 Aztec Mentor Program — Mentor an SDSU Student

 We invite you to become a mentor and support an undergraduate student in his or her career development.
-Mentors will spend eight to 12 hours over the course of one semester to advise and coach a student in developing leadership skills, transitioning from the undergraduate program to the workforce, developing networking skills, setting career goals, and learning about specific industries and organizations.
+Mentors will spend 8- to 12-hours over the course of one semester to advise and coach a student in areas including these: developing leadership skills, transitioning from the undergraduate program to the workforce, developing networking skills, setting career goals, and learning about specific industries and organizations.
 Mentoring allows you to help build a brighter future for one student and at the same time offers you:

 - Exposure to graduates as potential employees

 - Enhancement of coaching, mentoring, and professional development skills